jcgneto/CV/README.md

 # Research areas of interest

-1. Identifying the genetic determinants and unique traits that facilitate the emergence and spread of novel epidemiological clones of Salmonella
+Identifying unique traits that facilitate the emergence and spread of novel zoonotic epidemiological clones of *Salmonella enterica* lineage I and translate them into actionable information to mitigate risk of transmission.
-2. Use bacterial GWAS and population-based mapping of physiological and metabolic traits to find novel mitigation strategies across the food chain

 # Publications